CarnivoreXD/SSU-CS-351/Project-2/README.md

 | 8       | 1.97       | 17.3             |
 | 32      | 1.21       | 28.1             |

-**Is it consistent?** Yes, the bandwidth scales proportionally with speedup.
-The ratio of bandwidths (28.1 / 3.05 ≈ 9.2) matches the speedup ratio.
-This confirms the workload is memory-bound.
-The plateau at ~28 GB/s represents the practical memory bandwidth limit of the system—multiple threads achieve higher effective bandwidth by having multiple memory requests in flight simultaneously.
+**Is it consistent?** Yes, the bandwidth scales in direct proportion to the speedups data I got.
+The ratio of the peak bandwidth (28.1 GB/s) to the single-thread bandwidth (3.05 GB/s) is about 9.2 which closely matches the maximum speedup achieved.
+The alignment confirms that the speedup is being throttled by the memory.
+The plateau at around 28 GB/s reflects the system's memory bandwidth limit.

 ---